 You're a pure banger:

-if you want the most powerful paddle for advanced players, check out the Paddletek Bantam TKO-C.
+if you want the most powerful paddles for advanced players, check out the JOOLA Perseus Pro IV and Paddletek Bantam TKO-C.

 Paddle Weight